eloizio/marionette/README.md

 ### Observations

-1. I didn't understand why action buttons were not being showed in friends page.
+1. I didn't understand why action buttons were not being shown in friends page.
 During debug, ui element was there, but **hide** class wasn't removed as it should, like in home page.
 2. I could not be able to make **modelEvents** and **collectionEvents** works in any views, but loginFormView.js
 3. With user abc@abc.com the friendship service it's crashing the api.